-Consolation (AH-15) was launched 1 August 1944 as Marine Walrus by Sun Shipbuilding and Dry Dock Co., Chester, Pa.; under a Maritime Commission contract; sponsored by Mrs. H. C. Wilson; acquired by the Navy 30 August 1944; converted at Bethlehem Steel Co., Hoboken, N.J.; and commissioned 22 May 1945, Commander P. S. Tambling in command.
+Marine Walrus was laid down on 24 September 1943 at Chester, Pa., by the Sun Shipbuilding & Dry Dock Co.; launched on 1 August 1944, under a Maritime Commission contract (M.C.
+Hull 746); sponsored by Mrs. H. C. Wilson; acquired by the Navy on 30 August 1944; renamed Consolation and designated as a hospital ship, AH-15; converted at Bethlehem Steel Co., Hoboken, N.J.; and commissioned on 22 May 1945, Cmdr.
+P. S. Tambling in command.

-Clearing San Diego 13 September 1951 Consolation arrived at Pusan 6 October.
-On 18 December she began Operation "Helicopter," the first use of helicopters to evacuate casualties directly from a battlefield to a hospital ship.
+Clearing San Diego on 13 September 1951 Consolation arrived at Pusan on 6 October.
+On 18 December she began Operation Helicopter, the first use of helicopters to evacuate casualties directly from a battlefield to a hospital ship.
 She remained off Korea until the truce, except for periods at San Diego from 6 July to 8 September 1952 and from 23 June to 5 October 1953, then continued to care for the United Nations troops remaining in Korea and Korean civilians until 6 April 1954.
-Arriving in San Francisco 23 April, she remained only through 10 August when she sailed to Tourane Bay, French Indo-China, to participate in the "Passage to Freedom" operation, the evacuation of North Vietnam nationals.
-Consolation remained in the Far East providing medical attention to United Nations troops in Korea until 12 March 1955 when she sailed from Yokosuka for San Francisco, arriving 30 March.
-She was placed out of commission in reserve at San Francisco 30 December 1955.
-On 16 March 1960 Consolation was chartered to the People to People Health Foundation.
-Renamed Hope, she sailed later in 1960 on her first cruise to bring modern medical treatment and training to underdeveloped areas of the world.
+Arriving in San Francisco on 23 April, she remained only through 10 August when she sailed to Tourane Bay, French Indo-China, to participate in the Passage to Freedom operation, the evacuation of North Vietnamese nationals who wished to emigrate to South Vietnam.

 Consolation received 10 battle stars for Korean war service.